- Lead a Challenge

 Optional Travel for $875

 Today is full of sight-seeing around Amritsar.
 After breakfast you will start at the Golden Temple, considered the cultural and spiritual centre of Sikhism.
 From there you will move on to the Durgiana Temple, an important Hindu temple renowned for its carved silver doors.
 To round off the day you are free to explore the local markets!
-In the evening you will continue to soak up the local atmosphere by getting the chance to sample some traditional Punjabi cuisine.
+In the evening you will head to the Wagah border to witness the change of guard ceremony between the India and Pakistan armies.

 Today you will be traveling by train from Amritsar to Agra.
 On arrival you are then free to explore the city as you wish!

 Its finally time to see the Taj Mahal!
 An early morning trip to India’s most famous landmark won’t disappoint, and new profile pictures will follow!
-Following the Taj Mahal you will go onto the historic and enormous Red Fort.
+In the afternoon you’ll catch the express train to Delhi.